Ruoyu6666/handover_note/README.md

 3. Read [HPC Documentation](https://palma.uni-muenster.de/documentation/) to set up the HPC environment.
 First the [Registration](https://palma.uni-muenster.de/documentation/quick-intro/registration/) and [SSH Access](https://palma.uni-muenster.de/documentation/quick-intro/ssh-access/) section to access **PALMA**.
 Then read the other sections for further use.

-## 1) Implement the imputation of gene expression pipeline managed with Nextflow
+## 1) Implementation of the gene expression imputation pipeline managed with Nextflow
 In the project *Genetic imputation of multi-omics profiles for patient stratification and phenotype prediction*, the goal of **Task 1.1** (Aim 1) is to implement an imputation framework from genotype data.
 The [eCASTom-iGEx](https://github.com/Ruoyu6666/eCASTom-iGEx) repository is based on the [genetic data processing guide](https://github.com/zillerlab/CASTom-iGEx/wiki/Processing-genetic-data-to-work-with-CASTom%E2%80%90iGEx), which prepares genetic data for use with PriLer.
 The new repository manages this processing and imputation pipeline using **Nextflow** on top of the guide.